actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/03 Time User.md

 ## The Agent Behavior

-The method is called for each found service.
-In this method, the agent subscribes to the found time service by adding another listener.
-This listener is informed about each new time notified by the specific time service.
+The *addTimeService()* method is called for each found service.
+In this method, the agent subscribes to the found time service and receives the client side of the subscription future as described in the [last section](../02 Time Service Interface/#the-subscribe-method).
+In the while loop, *hasNextIntermediateResult()* blocks until the next time notification becomes available and can be fetched by *getNextIntermediateResult()*.
+*todo: check link to last section*
+*todo: describe IService and service identifier?*

+*todo: describe main method details?*

+*todo: consistency of class/method name highlighting throughout all guides!!!???*